argentlabs/argent-gifting-contracts/README.md

 ### Through the account

 The recipient just needs to call `claim_internal` from the account to the factory.
 As the account is funded with some extra tokens to cover the fee, it will be used for the claiming operation.
-Once this is done, the account becomes blocked and it is not possible to send any transactions through it.
+Once this is done, the account becomes blocked and is no longer able to send any further transactions.

 ### Through the factory

 It is also possible for someone else to pay for the claim.
 To do this, the dapp should ask the recipient to provide a valid signature using `claim_key.priv` to acknowledge that they approve only a specific recipient.
 This can then be submitted to the factory using `claim_external`.

-## Canceling Gifts
+## Cancelling Gifts

 Gifts can be canceled by the sender provided that they have not been claimed yet.
-The sender will retrieve both the amount gifted and the fee he agreed paid for that gift.
+The sender will retrieve both the `gift_amount` and the `fee_amount` he agreed to pay for that gift.
 If the gift has already been claimed, this allows the sender to redeem the leftover dust remaining.

 ## Factory Operations